Ultimately it’s up to you to make your event a success. And that includes driving event ticket sales.

 Join the groups, contribute quality content, and post about your event when the timing is right.

-7. Consider your city’s subreddit
+7. Consider sharing event details on your city’s subreddit

 A misconception with marketing on Reddit is that the community eviscerates anything you submit.
 WRONG!
 The smart event marketer can traverse the Reddit waters by actually contributing meaningful content for a relevant subreddit.